Turned g: Usage

-In 1844, Bartłomiej Beniowski created his Anti-absurd or Phenotypic alphabet, featuring turned g for the diphthong /[aʊ]/.
+In 1844, Bartłomiej Beniowski created his Anti-Absurd or Phrenotypic Alphabet, featuring turned g for the diphthong /[aʊ]/.

 In 1880, John Wesley Powell created a phonetic transcription for transcribing Native American languages in publications of the Smithsonian Institution.
 In the transcriptions, turned letters were used as supplementary characters.

-Turned g as a proposed symbol of the International Phonetic Alphabet.
+Turned g as a symbol in the early International Phonetic Alphabet.

-In 1900, turned g was a proposed phonetic symbol in the International Phonetic Association’s Exposé des principes to represent a voiceless laminal closed postalveolar sibilant, as found in Adyghe, and other Northwest Caucasian languages.
+In 1900, turned g was used as a phonetic symbol in the International Phonetic Association's Exposé des principes to represent a voiceless laminal closed postalveolar sibilant, as found in Adyghe and other Northwest Caucasian languages.

 Franz Boas used turned g to represent the voiced velar fricative in his transcription of the Kwakʼwala language, published in American Anthropologist in 1900.

 In 1921, Ivar Adolf Lyttkens and Fredrik Amadeus Wulff used turned g in their phonetic transcription, notably in ' published in 1892 or the dictionary ' published in 1921.